bybrand/oauth2-teamwork/README.md

     'clientSecret' => 'secret-key',
     'redirectUri'  => 'your-url-redirect'
 ]);

+// Need to Json authentication and not the default x-www-form-urlencoded
+$provider->setOptionProvider(new JsonAuthOptionProvider)

 if (!isset($params['code']) or empty($params['code'])) {
     // If we don't have an authorization code then get one